Dowsing: Modern dowsing

-In the sixteenth century, German deep mining technology was in enormous demand all over Europe.
+In the 16th century, German deep mining technology was in enormous demand all over Europe.
 German miners were licensed to live and work in England; particularly in the Stannaries (tin mines) of Devon and Cornwall and in Cumbria.
 In other parts of England, the technique was used in the royal mines for calamine.
 By 1638 German miners were recorded using the technique in silver mines in Wales.